ElijahAgunbiade/Machine-LearningAutomatida/README.md

 Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behavior.

-## Your assignment
+## Assignment
-We will create a machine learning model for the TLC data to predict whether or not a customer is a generous tipper and what features affect that.
+We will create a machine learning model for the TLC data to predict whether or not a customer is a generous tipper, what features affect that, and calculate the machine learning model's accuracy.

 In this project, we will complete the following deliverables: